How to Build Better Customer Relationships with White Paper Marketing

 By Daan Reijnders

-Long before we called content marketing “content marketing,” marketers were leveraging white papers to generate and nurture leads.
+Long before we called content marketing “content marketing,” companies were leveraging white papers to generate and nurture leads.

 While many new types of content offers have emerged over the past few years, white papers have lost none of their value.
 Audiences want access to expert advice, and they’re often willing to hand over contact information to get it.